KenKundert/nestedtext/README.rst

     strings: (["'])(?:\\.|(?!\1).)*\1
         # matches either single- or double-quoted strings with escaping

+If other types are needed, the reader can convert values on a per-field basis.
+By having *NestedText* support only a single data type, it naturally accommodates any data type through reader-defined conversions.

 *NestedText* is convenient for configuration files, data journals, address books, account information, and the like.
 Here is an example of a file that contains a few addresses: